uniprojekts/calculator-uniprojekts/README.md

 This project is demo about unit testing and GitHub Actions for test, build and release.

-Release process requires creating tags!!!!
+Release process requires creating tags!!!!!